 David was born in Inverness.
 He spent his youth in Balintore, Easter Ross, before moving to Glasgow in 2012.
 He has been many things - potter, factory worker, tree planter, farm roguer, fesitval assistant and currently works as a screen printer.
 Throughout all of this, he has always been a poet.

-He has published three pamphlets of poetry: Ribbons and Rust, Black Box and Scenes from a God Movie.
+He has published four pamphlets of poetry: Ribbons and Rust, Black Box, Scenes from a God Movie and Star Muck Bourach.
 He has performed at many events, including the Edinburgh Book Festival, Scottish Poetry Library, AyeWrite!, The Poetry Club, Poetry at Inn Deep, Last Monday, the London Enemies project and Tell it Slant.
 His work has been displayed at StAnza poetry festival.

 He was the winner of the 10th Ó Bhéal Five Words International Poetry Competition for his poem 'Lighthouse / Mother', was awarded joint first place in the 2022 Neil Gunn Writing Competition, has been shortlisted for both a New Writers Award and the Edwin Morgan Award and placed second in the 2020 Gloucestershire Open Poetry Competition.
 His poem 'Estimations' was commended in the FWS Vernal Equinox competition.
 He was a mentee of the 2018/19 Clydebuilt poetry scheme and holds a Masters in Creative Writing from the University of Glasgow.
 He is the recipient of a Dewar Arts Award and also placed second in the 2016 Alistair Buchan prize.
 Two of his poems have been nominated for Best of Net.
 He was co-editor of Under, a poetry and prose anthology released in 2017, and has delivered a range of workshops and talks across Scotland.

 This website is a showcase of David’s work, for good or ill.
 If you are interested in booking him for a gig, workshop or a commissioned poem, you can get in touch via the contact page.